- Benefits of PWA:

 And the list goes on…

-But there’s a sweet-hidden meaning to PWA which we have failed to notice, or we don’t want to think of it.
+But there’s a sweet-hidden meaning to PWA which we have overlooked, or we don’t want to think of it.

 That is— PWA confirms the way the internet should behave, i.e., in a fair manner— which native apps on app stores don’t do.